sensu/sensu-docs/content/sensu-go/6.5/api/core/_index.md

 ---
 title: "Core API"
-description: "The Sensu Core API gives you access all of your Sensu events and resources with backend REST APIs.
-Use the Core API to customize your workflows and integrate your favorite Sensu features with other tools and products."
+description: "Use the Sensu core/v2 API to customize your workflows, integrate Sensu with other tools and products, and get HTTP access to your Sensu events and resources."
 product: "Sensu Go"
 version: "6.5"
 weight: 20